 The immigration debate has consumed our republic for decades.
 As has been the case with many issues, California’s legal response to the challenge has shaped much of the national conversation.

 In short, California is not itself an official sanctuary state for immigrants.
 However, some of their legislation comes close.
 Additionally, certain of the state’s cities have provided immigrant sanctuary, often via enacted law, and more often by choosing not to enforce existing federal laws.

-Illegal vs. Legal Immigration
+Illegal vs. Legal Immigration in California

 The fact is, illegal immigration and legal immigration are not one and the same.
-Plenty of Americans oppose the former for reasons have nothing to do with contempt for foreigners.
+Plenty of Americans oppose the former for reasons that have nothing to do with contempt for foreigners.
 However, there are undoubtedly Americans who oppose immigration outright and believe it should be subject to at least a temporary moratorium.

 This viewpoint complicates the conversation, as those who voice it tend to be more readily heard than those with more nuanced views.
 To introduce a dose of clarity, let’s examine California’s immigration laws for a better understanding of what the term “sanctuary” means and doesn’t mean in this context.

 For a free legal consultation, call (310) 928-9347

 A California Immigration Law Overview